cole-khamnei/precision_mapping/README.md

 # Precision Mapping:
-A python based individualized fMRI brain parcellation package with block matrix gpu acceleration
+A python based individualized fMRI brain parcellation package based on [src *** ] in python with performance optimizations for reduced memory usage and gpu accelleration using block matrix math.

 # Installation and Usage
 Download git repo